marcel-van-de-kamp/movie-assignments/exercises/06 - creating a (feature) module/assignment.md

 **Steps**:
 - Generate a new module in the movies folder with the angular-cli command `ng g module movies`.
+- Generate a root component for the module with the angular-cli command `ng g component movies`.
-  - > You will notice angular-cli has also generated a `movies.component`.
-This component will function as the 'root' component for the movies feature.
+  - > Check if angular-cli has automatically added the movies component to the `declarations` array of the movies module.
 - Move all movie functionality to the movies module:
-  - Import the movies component into the movies module and add it to the `declarations` and `exports` array.
+  - Besides the `declarations` array, also add the movies component to the `exports` array property of the movie module.
   - Move the imports of the movie detail and movie list component from the app module to the movies module.
-  - Add the components to the `declarations` array.
+  - Add the two components to the `declarations` array.
 - Import the movie functionality into the app module:
   - Import the movies module into the app module and add it to the `imports` array.
 - Move all movies functionality from the app component to the movies component: